 - Stroll through State College Arboretum and enjoy the flowers and children’s area

 - Take a hike up Mount Nittany to the Mike Lynch Overlook

-- Walk through campus in the evening and see Old Main lit up by night
+- Walk through the campus in the evening and see Old Main lit up at night

 - Go for a hike in Bald Eagle State Park